Back to search results

 Golf free to hotel visitors

 This strange establishment was the brainchild of Herbert Henry Aitken, a man who was a legend on both sides of the border.
 Who was he?
 He was born in July 1886 and baptised on 1 August that year in Accrington, Lancashire.
 His father was a solicitor who lived at 149 Burnley Road, Accrington – Arthur Henry Aitken – and his mother was Maud.
-There were three boys in the family, Henry Herbert being the middle one.
+There were three boys and a girl in the family, Henry Herbert being the middle boy.
 Henry Herbert was sent as a boarder to Giggleswick School in Yorkshire.

 When he was 26 he decided to seek his fortune in Kenya, departing from London for Mombasa on the Gaika on 12 July 1912.
 But the First World War intervened and we find Aitken joining the Honourable Artillery Company in 1915 from his residence at Mytton House, Clitheroe, Lancs., where his parents now lived.
 He was a sergeant in that company from 29 March 1916 till 7 June 1918, and then seems to have joined the King’s African Rifles.

 After the war he returned to East Africa from England, on 7 September 1923, on the BI ship Mandala, on a first-class ticket to Mombasa, saying he was bound for Uganda.
 Strangely, he is listed as female in the ship’s manifest.
 He had the idea to set up his bar/hotel at Tororo, and this was established soon afterwards.
 In the 1920s it was described as ‘a beautifully neat and tidy little inn.’
 In the doorway stood its proprietor, H.H.
 Aitken, ‘a large and formidable man with a powerful jaw,’ swigging a glass of liquor.